mmatila/ot-harjoitustyo/documentation/definition.md

 #### After signing in
   - User gets access to all core functionalities
+    - Deleting existing account
+    - Adding categories
+    - Adding expenses & income
+    - Listing expenses

 ### Expense tracking

 - Adding new expenses and categorizing them
   - eg. entertainment, food, transportation...
   - additional information: "Spotify subscription" or "groceries"

-### Savings tracking

-- Adding new savings and categorizing them
-- Listing all existing savings and the total amount spent on particular category
+  - Listing all expenses and the total amount spent on particular category

 ### Other

-- Overall balance
-  - Adding new income increases the overall balance
-  - Expenses decrease the balance
+- Ability to delete authenticated user

 ## Further development

-- Family accounts
-  - Shared budget for multiple users
-    - New additional user type with more restricted usage
+The application ended up being a lot simpler that supposed.

-- Automated expenses
+- Deleting expenses
-  - Rent, streaming services...
-    - Certain day each month
+  - An extra 0 is accidentally included in the expense and needs to be deleted
+- Savings tracking
-- Automated savings
+  - Use the income/expense ratio to calculate savings rate (%)
+- GUI!!!
+  - Would make the application a lot better even with a simple GUI